misiektoja/spotify_monitor/README.md

 NTFY_IMAGES = True
 ```

 Active and inactive alerts use playlist artwork when available then fall back to album artwork.
 Tracked-song, every-song and loop alerts use album artwork.
+Error alerts and `--send-test-webhook` remain text-only.
 Spotify Monitor accepts only Spotify HTTPS CDN image URLs, limits downloads to 5 MiB and rejects oversized decoded images before preparing each attachment in memory.
-Normal package and Docker installs include Pillow.
-If image preparation or upload fails, the same alert is retried once as text so artwork cannot suppress the notification.
+PyPI, requirements-file and Docker installs include Pillow.
+Manual single-file users who install dependencies individually must include Pillow.
+If image preparation fails, the alert is sent as text.
+If the attachment upload fails, the alert is retried once as text so artwork cannot suppress the notification.
 Self-hosted ntfy servers must allow attachments.

 For a protected topic, the setup wizard can collect an ntfy access token through a hidden prompt.
 It saves the token in `.env` without displaying it.
 For manual setup, add the token to `.env`: